 The Sender ID Framework is a protocol created by Microsoft to counter email domain spoofing and to provide greater protection against phishing schemes by verifying an email message's sender.

-Today, a huge majority of unwanted e-mail contains headers that lie about the origin of the mail.
+Today, a huge majority of unwanted e-mail contains headers that lie about the origin of where that email came from.
 This is true of most spam and substantially all of the virus e-mail that is sent.

 Diagram of How Sender ID Works